Hackuarium/beemos/scale-i2c/README.md

 ## I2C registers

-This device appears like a I2C slave at the address XXX and allows the following commands
+This device appears like a I2C slave at the address **16** and allows the following commands

 | Register address | Description                    | R/W |
 | ---------------- | ------------------------------ | --- |